What makes the better Radiator; Aluminum or Copper?

 I get asked this question so often that I feel like a broken record telling the pros & cons over and over.
-I am not a scientist, chemist or engineer but based on my 33 years in the radiator business here is my opinion on which is better; copper or aluminum radiators.
+I am not a scientist, chemist or engineer but based on my over 38 years of experience in the radiator business here is my opinion on which is better; copper or aluminum radiators.

 There is much debate over whether a copper or an aluminum radiator will cool better.
 There are pros and cons to each material.
 It has been scientifically proven that copper actually transfers heat better than aluminum.
 It is easier to repair in most cases than aluminum and until the last couple of years was much less expensive.
 The drawbacks to a copper radiator are the weight difference (aluminum is much lighter) and the solder joints that hold it together.
 The solder that secures the tubes to the fins does not transfer heat as quickly as copper and slows down the heat transfer.
 The presence of solder where the tubes are soldered into the headers is also the main cause of what is known as “solder bloom”.
 I am sure all of you have looked inside a radiator at some time and observed the white residue growing around the tubes.
 This growth is the result of chemical reactions from different metals (brass tubes, copper header, lead/tin solder) and lime and other chemicals in the water/antifreeze mixture.
 In the 1990’s some manufacturers started using a process called “Copubraze” which eliminated the solder between the tubes and the headers.
 The tubes were brazed instead of soldered which prevented the solder bloom problem and also created a better made core.
 This process was more costly however and most manufacturers were favoring aluminum anyway due to the weight savings.
 Copper core manufacturers also started using smaller and thinner tubes to break the coolant down into smaller amounts to further improve cooling.
 Smaller tubes clogged up much easier especially when the vehicles owner did not adhere to recommended cooling system flushing intervals.
 They also used thinner material to cut weight and improve heat transfer but the longevity suffered.